astropy/astropy/docs/visualization/normalization.rst

-We provide a convenience :func:`~astropy.visualization.mpl_normalize.simple_norm` function that can be useful for quick interactive analysis.:
+We provide a convenience :func:`~astropy.visualization.mpl_normalize.simple_norm` function that can be useful for quick interactive analysis:

 .. plot::
     :include-source: